 The oil that would be transported through the Keystone pipeline if it is built will be taken out of the ground regardless of whether or not the United States sanctions the project; the Canadian Prime Minister himself has proclaimed this publicly.
 Since the Canadian Government has already determined to bring this oil to market, the question I think we should focus on is: who will help deliver it to market in the most responsible and efficient manner possible?
 My answer is that the United States should be the partner that Canada can rely on to do this.
 EPA Administrator Gina McCarthy recently told the Boston Globe in an interview about Keystone XL that: "If there's oil there, someone will find it and use it."
-Indeed, if Keystone XL isn't built, Canada will have greater incentive to ship its oil sands via other pipe-lines or by truck or rail for export to China and other Asian markets, which do not have the same stringent environmental standards that we do, and as Canada also does.
+Indeed, if Keystone XL isn't built, Canada will have greater incentive to ship its oil sands via other pipe-lines or by truck or rail for export to China and other Asian markets, which do not have the same stringent environmental standards that we do, and as Canada also from rail transportation and truck transportation are 1.8 times and 2.9 times greater than the emissions from pipeline transportation, respectively.

 The Department of State has conducted a thorough review of the proposed project that has involved federal, state, and local constituencies, and provided comprehensive analysis of alternate routes and crude supply scenarios in its EIS.
-The Depart-ment has found that the proposed project will have negligible impact upon the envi-ronment during both construction and operating phases.
-Lynne Helms, Director of the Department of Mineral Resources of the North Dakota Industrial Commission, recently testified that greenhouse gas emissions from mil transportation and truck transportation are 18 times and 2.0 times from rail transportation and truck transportation are 1.8 times and 2.9 times
+The Department has found that the proposed project will have negligible impact upon the environment during both construction and operating phases.

+Lynne Helms, Director of the Department of Mineral Resources of the North Dakota Industrial Commission, recently testified that greenhouse gas emissions from roll transportation and 18 times and 2.0 times